fran0x/dixit/README.md

 3. Go to the [local](local) folder and follow the instructions in the corresponding [README](local/README.md) to launch a notebook for analyzing Coinbase data.

 _Note: The default notebook reads sample data from the `local` folder but can easily be configured to read from the `output` folder._

+## Next Steps

+To extend the project and support other venues just replicate the approach used in [record_bin::main::coinbase](record_bin/src/main.rs).